 I spent a good deal of time feeling very thirsty.
 I didn’t notice in London, where there’s a minimart on every corner, but the constant queues to get just a bottle of water or a snack wore me down.

 If I were planning this trip again I would spend the whole time self catering.
 That way you can load up on food and drink at a supermarket and then take a picnic out with you, which is much easier.
-This is what I did in the shepherd hut.
+This is what I did whilst I was staying at the shepherd hut.

 When I switched from the shepherd hut to the hotel I struggled to find enough to drink in particular.
 Cafes and pubs were fully booked, supermarkets few and far between and little kiosks had long, long lines.